drmmarsunited/rackspacecloud_powershell/README.md

 ```

-As with any 3rd party script, please use this module at your own risk.
+As with any 3rd party script/module, please use this module at your own risk, even though I have tested it against my own personal account many times.

 <h2>Prerequisites</h2>